ETL is short for 'Extract, Transform, and Load' – and it's the overall process businesses use to combine disparate data sources for analysis.

 - Clean up

 Sometimes those steps are supervised and performed indirectly, which is very time-consuming and might prove to be inaccurate.
-Using ETL tools is is more efficient and makes the entire process more reliable.
+ETL tools make the entire process more reliable.

 Providers of ETL Tools

-Following is a list of the most popular commercial and freeware (open-source) ETL tools.
+The following is a list of the most popular commercial and open-source ETL tools.

 Comercial ETL tools:

 - Microsoft SQL Server Integration Services (SSIS)

 - Pentaho Data Integration (Kettle)